How to Help Your Child Thrive in Two Households

 How Divorce Affects Children Emotionally

-Common challenges children face include:
+Some of the most common challenges children face include:

 • Difficulty adjusting to new routines